demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 ## Permissions

-In order to function as expected, the service account should have:

-**Impersonation rights** - Most command require this permission to function correctly.
-This permission is specified in each relevant command's Permission section.
-For more information follow the [Microsoft Documentation](https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/impersonation-and-ews-in-exchange).

-Note: In order to perform actions on the target mailbox of other users, the service account must be part of the _ApplicationImpersonation_ role.
+`Impersonation rights` - Most command require this permission to function correctly.
+In order to perform actions on the target mailbox of other users, the _service account_ must be part of the `ApplicationImpersonation` role.
+For more information and guide on how to set up the permission, follow the [Microsoft Documentation](https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/impersonation-and-ews-in-exchange).

-In order to function as expected, the application used to authenticate should have:
+The need for this permission is specified in each relevant command's Permission section.

+`eDiscovery` permissions to the Exchange Server.
+For Users to be able to use Exchange Server In-Place eDiscovery, they must be added to the Discovery Management role group.
+Members of the Discovery Management role group have Full Access mailbox permissions to the default discovery mailbox, which is called Discovery Search Mailbox, including access to sensitive message content.
+For more information see the [Microsoft documentation](https://technet.microsoft.com/en-us/library/dd298059(v=exchg.160).aspx).
+The need for this permission is specified in each relevant command's Permission section.

+`full_access_as_app` - The _application used for authentication_ requires this permission to gain access to the Exchange Web Services.
-**full_access_as_app** - To set this permission follow these steps:
+To set this permission follow these steps:

 1. Navigate to Home > App registrations.
 2. Search for your app under ‘all applications’.